 Simon Mckeown is an award winning international artist and is renowned for his work which touches on and considers disability.
 He exhibits internationally and his work has been shown as far afield as the Smithsonian International Gallery in the USA, The DOX Centre for Contemporary Art in Prague, Czech Republic, GAK in Kosovo along with galleries in Australia, Norway, America, South America, the United Kingdom and most lately at the Duetches Hygiene Museum in Dresden, Germany.

 He is currently working in Ireland on a new project entitled ‘Cork Ignite’ which is an international commission, conceived during 2013 and supported by the Arts Council of Ireland and Cork City Council with partners National Sculpture Factory and Create Ireland.
-It represents a culmination of many of his research interests and features inflatable sculptures, large scale complex outdoor projection, theatrical work with many volunteers, soundscapes, water and collaboration with disabled artists.
-It is the premiere event for Culture Night Cork and it will play out on the 19th of September 2014 to an audience of around 10,000 and will potentially tour thereafter.
+It represents a culmination of many of his research interests including, large scale complex outdoor projection, theatrical works, soundscapes, water and collaboration with disabled artists.
+It will be a premiere Cork event and it will play out on to an audience of around 5,000 to 10,000 and will potentially tour thereafter.

 Motion Disabled: Unlimited, a London 2012 Festival project, has been shown nationally including at the South Bank Centre in London, Olympic Torch and Paralympic Torch events across the UK, as well as in galleries such as 20-21 Visual Arts Centre in North Lincolnshire and MIMA, Middlesbrough Institute for Modern Art.

-As a result of Motion Disabled: Unlimited's huge success it is still touring at various indoor and outdoor locations globally, its most recent exhibition is at DOX, Prague which includes both the digital installation and a huge 10m tall inflatable.
+As a result of Motion Disabled: Unlimited's huge success it is still touring at various indoor and outdoor locations globally, its most recent exhibition is at DOX Contemporary Art Centre in, Prague which included both the digital installation and a huge 10m tall inflatable.

 Motion Disabled: Unlimited at DOX, Prague 2013